 Shun turned toward the black semi-auto.
 It was a Browning.
 He knew; the guards were always using them.
 He felt a small pain in his left foot.
 "You didn't shoot anyone with it, did you?" he asked nervously.

 Saul shook his head.
 "Nah, I know these waters and where all the hot spots are.
-Still, I keep it and if I never fire a shot, my wife can yell at my grave for wasting three hundred Euros on the damn thing."
+Still, I keep it and if I die without firing a shot, my wife can yell at my grave for wasting three hundred Euros on the damn thing."
 Seeing no reaction from the child he reached over and flicked a little lock of Shun's bangs from his eyes.
 "What's wrong?"

 Shun continued to stare out at the island.
 "What is he like?"

 "I've heard from the other kids that came here that he can be strict.
 To be honest, I've worked with him and another lady since they were about your age.
 From what I've seen he's always been polite to those who come over.
 Bright too, I keep telling him what the hell he's doing wasting his life there but keeps saying that he can't tell me why.
 Oh well, you may want to ask June, she's a little girl that hangs around him a lot.
 You'll like her, she wears a mask but you can tell she's quite a sweetheart," Saul looked down and winked.